Tech Note: The Magic Ladder Library works with Google Chrome, Apple Safari, and Amazon Silk (including FireTv)

 Touch WORD for help recognizing, for help understanding, touch ICON.

-Learning to read, or getting better at reading, is easy with the PQs Pop-Up App.
+Learning to read, or getting better at reading, is easy with the PQ Pop-Up App.
 There are only a few steps you have to learn.
 First touch (or click) every word you don’t recognize or understand.
 If you don’t recognize the word try to read the word in the Pop-up.
 If you can’t, touch the word in the pop-up again.
 Repeat touching it, and trying to read it, until you recognize the word.
 If you recognize the word but don’t understand what it means, touch the WordExplore button and use the Reference panel.
-Click here for a guided tour of using the Pop-Up.
+Note: for a guided tour through learning to use the PQ Pop-Up App, click the link below that best describes your interest in the Magic Ladder:

 Help / Settings: